fish-shell/fish-shell/doc_src/cmds/bind.rst

     only execute the next function if the previous succeeded (note: only some functions report success)

 ``accept-autosuggestion``
-    accept the current autosuggestion completely
+    accept the current autosuggestion

 ``backward-char``
-    moves one character to the left
+    move one character to the left.
+    If the completion pager is active, select the previous completion instead.

 ``backward-bigword``
     move one whitespace-delimited word to the left